This seems like a crazy idea.

 This is Greek physician cerca some BC who became the father of medicine and is the namesake for the oath that all modern doctors take.
 His prescription above puts people in the role of doctors when we realize the absolute importance of what we put in our bodies as the means to maintaining or regaining our own health.

 It’s almost easier to just say, fudge it, I am going to drive through McD’s on my way home before I sit on the couch for the rest of the night bombarded by commercials and then when I need to I will let my doctor give me a pill for what ails me.
 Taken this way medicine is a handful of pills we swallow, not something that we have a stake in.
 My dad used to tell me growing up that my body was my temple.
 He did not like me getting tattoos to adorn my temple, but he had it right.
 Our bodies are it, they are our means to express our existence here on Earth.
-It just so happens that this temple is really a biological machine that takes input of food and water to fuel all that we think, do and feel.
-Why are we giving the keys to someone else when we are dwelling here 24/7?
+It just so happens that this temple is really amazing with input of food and water to fuel all that we think, do and feel.
+Why are we asking another to take care of the place we are dwelling in 24/7?

 Let us look at an easier example.
 Around 12 years ago I bought a new car, straight off the lot with 15 miles on it.
 Whenever I needed to I put gas in, changed the oil, tires, belts… Lots of this I could do myself, some I needed to have someone else take care of for me.
 There was never a time when that little maintence light came on that I did not hightail it to somewhere to have my baby looked at.
 The point was I needed this car to take me to point A to point B daily, so I needed to be preventative and maintain its productivity.
 If I didn’t I would be taking my chevrolegs to my next destination.
 If we maintain our cars so that they do not break down on the side of the road, why do we not do the same and better for our bodies which will be what we are left with walking along the road.